 How We Tested

 Our new audio testing room includes custom-built gear, high-end microphones, and specialized software to capture reliable, repeatable results.
+Credit: Matt Lighthart

 Our testing procedures are divided into five rating metrics:

-Sound Quality(35% weighting): Our expert audiophiles conduct listening tests, scrutinizing every aspect of the sound, including clarity, sound mix, immersion, and overall detail.
+Sound Quality(35% weighting): Our audiophiles conduct listening tests, scrutinizing every aspect of the sound, including clarity, sound mix, immersion, and overall detail.
 We also worked with Listen Inc., using a Brüel & Kjær head simulator and SoundCheck software to measure and analyze sound profiles.

 Comfort and Fit(25% weighting): We wear each pair for hours until our ears or heads start to ache from the pressure or heat buildup.
+If headphones aren't comfortable, it won't matter how great they sound because you won't want to wear them.

 Call Quality(10% weighting): We test call quality in noisy office and subway simulations and real-life calls, considering how well they handle voices and blocking background noise.